AnoAn/talishar-data-downloader/README.md

 > **No data is sold.** This project runs on **voluntary cost-sharing** via [Metafy](https://metafy.gg/@fabinsights) — to cover the server costs (Azure for the API + Hetzner for hosting the database).
 > Every supporter keeps the data flowing for the entire FaB community.

+> **📅 Data Availability:** The database contains game data from **June 2025** onwards.
+Make sure to use dates from June 2025 or later when requesting data.

 ---

 ## 🚀 Quick Start (4 Steps)